VirtoCommerce/vc-module-shipstation/README.md

 This module has no settings defined as all integration actions are initiated from ShipStation system.

 # License
-Copyright (c) Virtosoftware Ltd.  All rights reserved.
+Copyright (c) Virto Solutions LTD.  All rights reserved.

 Licensed under the Virto Commerce Open Software License (the "License"); you may not use this file except in compliance with the License.
 You may